pentagramswheel/libra/README.md

 ###### sendReport

-The `sendReport` method sends a revert summary of the previous report, given the last command input `lastInput`, the amount of user args `userArgs` within the input, and which players `errorsFound` resulted in an error.
+The `sendReport` method sends a revert summary of the previous report, given the last command input `lastInput`, the amount of user args `userArgs` within the input, and which players `errorsFound` resulted in an error, and the user inputted slash command `sc`.

 ###### undoUser